Kritansh-Tank/Full-Stack-Developer-Technical-Assessment/README.md

    2. Cards/Sections: Reusable cards and sections based on the Figma design.
 3. Styling:
    1. TailwindCSS utility classes for spacing, fonts, and color schemes.
-   2. Optional integration of Shadcn for depth and subtle UI effects.

 B. State Management
 1. State Management Library: Redux is used to manage global state.